Jim6388/Tutorial-CustomDebianPackage/README.md

-# Tutorial-CustomDebianPackage
+# Tutorial - Custom Debian Package

 Build Your Own Custom Debian Packages!

 Ever wanted to make your own version of an existing Debian package and conveniently share it with others?
 If so, then this tutorial is for you!
-We'll guide you through the step-by-step process of building and hosting your own customized packages, allowing you to:
+I'll guide you through the step-by-step process of building and hosting your own customized packages, allowing you to:

 - Download the source code of any package from the Ubuntu archive.
 - Modify the code to add your own personal patch.